Xylella fastidiosa: Leaf scorches

+Some isolates cause Almond leaf scorch, in California that includes CFBP8071 (fastidiosa), M23 (fastidiosa), and M12 (multiplex).

+(X. f. subsp. pauca) Coffee Leaf Scorch (CLS) is a disease caused by the causal agent Xylella fastidiosa that is economically significant in Brazil.
+Citrus variegated chlorosis (CVC), another significant disease in this region caused by a strain of X. fastidiosa has been shown to infect coffee plants with CLS.
+The disease has also been found in Costa Rica's Central Valley where it is referred to as 'crespera' disease by coffee growers.
+Symptoms of the bacterial infection in coffee plants feature curling leaf margins, chlorosis and irregularly shaped leaves, stunting and reduced plant growth, and branch atrophy.
+The disease reduced coffee production by up to 30% in plantations across Brazil.

+X. fastidiosa was discovered in Apulia, Italy in 2013 for the first time as a destructive disease agent of olive trees and likely came from strains present in asymptomatic plant material imported from Costa Rica.
+The strains were of a single origin in subspecies pauca.

 Environment

 X. fastidiosa occurs worldwide, though its diseases are most prominent in riparian habitats including the southeastern United States, California, and South America.

 Symptoms of X. fastidiosa diseases worsen during hot, dry periods in the summer; lack of water and maximum demand from a full canopy of leaves, combined with symptoms due to disease, stress infected plants to a breaking point.
 Cold winters can limit the spread of the disease, as it occurs in California, but not in regions with milder winters such as Brazil.
 Additionally, dry summers seem to delay symptom development of PD in California.

 Any conditions that increase vector populations can increase disease incidence, such as seasonal rainfall and forests or tree cover adjacent to crops, which serve as alternate food sources and overwintering locations for leafhoppers.

 Alexander Purcell, an expert on X. fastidiosa, hypothesized that plants foreign to X. fastidiosa's area of origin, the neotropical regions, are more susceptible to symptom development.
 Thus, plants from warmer climates are more resistant to X. fastidiosa disease development, while plants from areas with harsher winters, such as grapes, are more severely affected by this disease.